petabencana/sitioss-server/README.md

-:no_entry: [DEPRECATED]
+:no_entry: # [DEPRECATED]

-This repository is depricated in favor of more robust and scalable serverless architecture
+This repository is deprecated in favor of a more robust and scalable serverless architecture

 ## sitioss-server
 API Server for Siti OSS